The Employee Selection Puzzle Pieces Revisited

 In 1939, as American industry was preparing to meet war-driven material and equipment demands, economists and industrial psychologists were investigating ways to rapidly and accurately identify people who would have the abilities needed to learn quickly and perform well in production jobs.
 A number of ability tests were developed and systematically validated during this time (many of which are still in use today) to help identify people with needed abilities for given jobs.
 Subsequently, the U.S. military and industry rapidly adopted ability testing for job assignment, and such tests were widely used during and following World War II.

-There also was a desire to establish selection systems with a high hit or match rate for the kind of candidates needed in given jobs.
+There also was a desire to establish employee selection systems with a high hit or match rate for the kind of candidates needed in given jobs.

 The Taylor-Russell Contribution